Trauma-Informed Individual Therapy

 How does trauma happen?

-Trauma occurs when the body and nervous system experience too much, too fast, too soon, or too often.
-Many people carry trauma, whether from a major event like an accident or abuse, or from losses such as a breakup, the death of a loved one, or the loss of a pet.
+TWhen the body and nervous system experience more than they can process—too much, too fast, too soon, or too often—trauma can take hold.
+It may come from a major event like an accident or abuse, or from losses that cut deep, like a breakup, the death of a loved one, or losing a beloved pet.

 These experiences can shape how we relate to ourselves and others and can lead to patterns of anxiety, avoidance, or difficulty trusting and connecting deeply.